 Mlele Beekeeping Zone – Community-based management of the Mlele beekeeping zone and livelihoods support, 2002-2020.

-Dr. Urs Bloesch conducted the forest study in the Rungwa River Forest Reserve and the Kululu Northern corridor last October, supported by Matana Levi – ADAP’s livelihoods and natural resources officer, Dicksoni Malembeka – ADAP’s VGS and ecological monitoring supervisorf, Godfrey Sungura – VGS from Majojoro , Fredy Masanja – DFO Sikonge district and Paulo Rugola Benedicto – TFS forester from Mlele District.
+Dr. Urs Bloesch conducted the forest study in the Rungwa River Forest Reserve and the Kululu Northern corridor last October, supported by Matana Levi – ADAP’s livelihoods and natural resources officer, Dicksoni Malembeka – ADAP’s VGS and ecological monitoring supervisor, Godfrey Sungura – VGS from Majojoro , Fredy Masanja – DFO Sikonge district, and Paulo Rugola Benedicto – TFS forester from the Mlele District.

-The report will be available soon.
+The report will be available in summer 2021.